-Mid-Atlantic (Delaware, Maryland, Virginia, Washington, D.C., West Virginia), Oregon (except Portland tri-county area), Southeast (Alabama, Arkansas, Georgia, Florida, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee)
+Mid-Atlantic (Delaware, Maryland, Pennsylvania, Virginia, Washington, D.C., West Virginia), Oregon (except Portland tri-county area), Southeast (Alabama, Arkansas, Georgia, Florida, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee)

 Favorite spot on campus: The Hoffman Art Gallery.
 It’s a great place to escape when you need to clear your head.